Limits on Using Copyright Material for Teaching

 If the image is from an electronic source, e.g. a website, then the whole image can be used.
 There is no need to check whether or not is separately available.

 Recorded music can be streamed via the LMS under the Music Licence.
 You can also reproduce music to play in class or give to students.

 Recorded music from radio broadcasts can also be used.

 Other (Non Musical) Sound Recordings

 You can perform non musical sound recordings, for example from a commercial CD, in class but you cannot make them available on the LMS or make copies for students.
 If you wish to do this, you will need to seek permission from the copyright owner.
 In some cases, it may be possible to use a broadcast copy, if it has been broadcast on radio.

 Material broadcast on free to air television and radio, including digital channels, can be used.
 Pay TV is also covered if you, or the University, have a subscription, as is satellite TV.
 "Catch Up TV" services, such as the ABC's iView, can be linked to.
 They may also be downloaded if the website allows it.

 You can record the program in part or in full, or a single episode or the entire series, whichever is required for teaching.
 You must mark each copy, either on the item itself or on the container, with the following:

 - the name of the institution for which the copy is made, i.e. the University of Melbourne;

-- a reference to Part VA of the Copyright Act;
+- a reference to the statutory license for educational purposes;

 - the date on which the program was broadcast or transmitted;